Azure/azurearc-dev/README.md

 <details>
 <summary><b>Building from source with chatgpt module</b></summary>

 To build the extension from source, clone the repository and run `npm install` to install the dependencies.
 You have to change some code in `chatgpt` module because VSCode runtime does not support `fetch`.
-Open `node_modules/chatgpt/dist/index.js` and add the following code at the top of the file:
+Open `node_modules/chatgpt/dist/index.js` (if not found, check `node_modules\chatgpt\build\index.js` instead) and add the following code at the top of the file:

 ```js
 import fetch from 'node-fetch'